pinout-xyz/Pinout.xyz/README.md

 And then open: http://127.0.0.1:8080/de/ in your browser.

 The last step will be to submit your finished translation as a [pull request](https://github.com/pinout-xyz/Pinout.xyz/pulls) (this can include any number of boards, it does not have to be the entire line-up) and we'll get it live at its own pinout.xyz/*&lt;languagecode&gt;*/ path.

-If you wish to provide a translation for a language that is already published, or correct a typo in an existing markdown file, just edit the file in place (leaving the files in the `translate` folder for review, if you are pushing a translation).

 If you have a question about translations, raise an [issue](https://github.com/pinout-xyz/Pinout.xyz/issues) and we'll be happy to help you get past whatever hurdle you may face!